pensieves/imperio/README.md

 ### Installation:
 *Install python modules mentioned in requirements.txt:*

+`pyaudio` has a dependency on `portaudio`.
+If not using conda, make sure `portaudio` is installed.
+For example, for Ubuntu, the same can be installed by executing:

+`sudo apt install portaudio19-dev`

+Then install requirements by executing:

 `pip install -r requirements.txt`

 or install using conda in a conda environment.